enemycnt/bi-widget/README.md

 To run end to end tests you should run app in development mode

 ```
-yarn start
+yarn start --host
 ```

 then run in another terminal tab/window

 ```
 yarn e2e
 ```

 It starts testcafe tool and tests category change and text search